ZupIT/horusec-engine/README.md

 ### Unit
 The most important of them, an unit is a piece of your code that makes sense to be analyzed as one.
-So every Unit is a lexical scope, you can imagine for example, a C++ namespace of a Java Class.
+So every Unit is a lexical scope, you can imagine for example, a C++ namespace or a Java Class.
 The engine will treat all the files and code inside an unit as one thing, and will only be able to cross reference anything inside a single unit.
 We are working on a more profound and complex lexical analysis between units and even a more deeper one inside units, [so any help is welcome!](https://github.com/ZupIT/horusec-engine/issues)